Pharmaceutical Company Valuation & EBITDA Multiples, 2023

 $1-10M | $10-100M | $100-900M | |

 Like other sectors, pharmaceutical M&A suffered in 2022 due to a combination of macroeconomic factors (geopolitical tension & rising inflation) that produced market instability.
-As of 2022, the total number of pharmaceutical M&A transactions fell from 143 deals in 2021 to just 109 for the entire sector, with the average EBITDA multiple for the industry sitting at approximately 13.2x.
+As of Q1 2024, the total number of deals is slowly beginning to pick up steam following a slow recovery in 2023, rising from 119 deals to ~131 for the entire sector, with the average EBITDA multiple for the industry sitting at approximately 13.1x.

 As the market regains stability, it has become easier to forecast larger trends, leading to the following predictions: